Theosophy

 The logo for the Theosophical Society brought together various ancient symbols.

 Theosophy is a religious movement established in the United States in the late 19th century.
 Founded primarily by the Russian Helena Blavatsky and based largely on her writings, it draws heavily from both older European philosophies such as Neoplatonism and Indian religions such as Hinduism and Buddhism.
-Although many adherents maintain that Theosophy is not a religion, it is variably categorized by religious scholars as both a new religious movement and a form of occultism from within Western esotericism.
+Although many adherents maintain that Theosophy is not a religion, it is variously categorized by religious scholars as both a new religious movement and a form of occultism from within Western esotericism.

-As presented by Blavatsky, Theosophy teaches that there is an ancient and secretive brotherhood of spiritual adepts known as the Masters, who are found around the world but primarily centered in Tibet.
-These Masters were alleged by Blavatsky to have cultivated great wisdom and supernatural powers, and Theosophists believe they initiated the modern Theosophical movement through disseminating their teachings via Blavatsky.
+According to Blavatsky's Theosophy there is an ancient and secretive brotherhood of spiritual adepts known as the Masters, who are found around the world but primarily centered in Tibet.
+These Masters were said by Blavatsky to have cultivated great wisdom and had supernatural powers; Theosophists believe they initiated the modern Theosophical movement through disseminating their teachings via Blavatsky.
 Theosophists believe that these Masters are attempting to revive knowledge of an ancient religion once found around the world that will again come to eclipse existing world religions.
-Theosophy holds a monist position that there exists a single divine Absolute and articulates an emanationist cosmology in which the universe is perceived as outward reflections from this Absolute.
+Theosophy holds a monist position that there exists a single divine Absolute, and articulates an emanationist cosmology in which the universe is perceived as outward reflections from this Absolute.
 The purpose of human life is spiritual emancipation and the human soul undergoes reincarnation upon bodily death according to a process of karma.
 Universal brotherhood and social improvement are guiding principles, although there is no particular ethical framework.